Make your kombucha brewing a big success! Here is the best guide and a deep dive into the fermentation process of kombucha.

 In addition, I can expect the towel-covered hotel to grow an extra SCOBY for me.
 Although I don’t need any more SCOBYs, it’s a price I am willing to pay to keep my SCOBYs more “awake”.
 Seems like by keeping the hotel breathable, the yeast and bacteria are more in balance with each other.

 10. Should I store the SCOBY hotel in the fridge?

 No. The SCOBY hotel should be stored in room temperature.
 The most optimal temperature for kombucha culture is between 21º and 29ºC.
 Instead, temperatures much lower or higher, will damage some or all strains of the microbes in kombucha and the SCOBYs.
 Therefore, the SCOBY hotel should never be stored in the fridge.
 If the harmony between yeasts and bacteria is broken, the kombucha and SCOBY may fail to culture the tea ever again.
 Similarly, the SCOBY and starter should never be added to hot tea either – remember to always let the tea cool to room temperature before mixing with the culture.

-Despite the advantages of the continuous brewing method, I chose not to use it.
-The continuous kombucha brewing method is when you use a container that come with a spigot on the bottom.
+The continuous kombucha brewing method uses a container with spigot.
 You can easily release mature kombucha from spigot, while adding fresh sweet tea to the top of the container at any time.

 The biggest pros of this method are the convenience in kombucha brewing and a continuous supply of kombucha.
 In addition, there are also some reported health benefits associated to this method due to the existence of microbes in different stages of fermentation.
 I believe the continuous brew is also a more traditional way of fermenting as it meets the needs of daily consumption and ad-hoc replenishment.